Earwigs

-An earwig is an insect that looks more dangerous than it is.
-Its large set of pinchers will scare some people while others think they are cockroaches.
+Some bugs look like creatures from your nightmares, but an earwig is an insect that looks more dangerous than it is.
+Its large set of pinchers will scare some people, while others think they are cockroaches.
 Fortunately, earwigs are harmless to humans - they only eat plants and won't bite, though they may pinch you with their pincers if they feel threatened.
 Additionally, the old superstition that says earwigs purposefully climb into people's ears as they sleep to lay eggs simply isn't true.
 Even though earwigs don't damage your home or cause you harm, you probably don't want them in your home, as they may give off an unpleasant odor and can be an annoying pest to find scurrying around your floor.
 Learn why earwigs want to come into your house and how to remove them with advice from the pros at MosquitoNix® and our Pest Library.

 Description

-Earwigs have wings but do not fly.
-These scavengers are attracted to moist and warm areas and they tend to stay outdoors.
+Earwigs have wings, but do not fly, and these scavengers are attracted to moist and warm areas, and tend to stay outdoors.
 However, if the weather is dry for long periods or if cold temperatures persist, earwigs may enter a residence to find food, moisture and shelter.
-These insects tend to hide during the day, coming out at night to feed on decaying organic matter, other insects and plants.
-They do not colonize, preferring to live as solitary creatures.
+These insects typically hide during the day, coming out at night to feed on decaying organic matter, other insects and plants.
+They do not colonize, preferring instead to live as solitary creatures.

 Breeding Habits